Kephson/reint_filelist_extended/Documentation/Administrator/Index.rst

 Install the extension in extension manager and user the configuration in extension manager to do your custom settings for the filelist.

+For Composer-installations: Install via Composer with **composer require renolit/reint-filelist-extended**

 There are the following options to configure:

 - Enable or disable extension (enabled by default)